Carnival Corporation & plc Announces an Equity Offering and Repurchase of Convertible Notes

 PR Newswire

 MIAMI, Nov.
-17, 2020 /PRNewswire/ -- Carnival Corporation & plc (NYSE/LSE: CCL; NYSE: CUK), today announced that Carnival Corporation (the "Corporation") priced a registered direct offering (the "Offering") of an aggregate of 57,426,860 shares (the "Shares") of its common stock at a price of $18.05 per share to a limited number of holders (the "Holders") of its 5.75% Convertible Senior Notes due 2023 (the "Convertible Notes").
-The Corporation intends to use the proceeds from the Offering to repurchase from such Holders an aggregate of $499,364,000 principal amount of its Convertible Notes (the "Note Repurchases," and collectively with the Offering, the "Transactions") in privately negotiated transactions.
+19, 2020 /PRNewswire/ -- Carnival Corporation & plc (NYSE/LSE: CCL; NYSE: CUK), today announced that Carnival Corporation (the "Corporation") priced a registered direct offering (the "Offering") of an aggregate of 10.4 million shares (the "Shares") of its common stock at a price of $17.59 per share to a limited number of holders (the "Holders") of its 5.75% Convertible Senior Notes due 2023 (the "Convertible Notes").
+The Corporation intends to use the proceeds from the Offering to repurchase from such Holders an aggregate of $90.8 million principal amount of its Convertible Notes (the "Note Repurchases," and collectively with the Offering, the "Transactions") in privately negotiated transactions.

 - Warning!
 GuruFocus has detected 8 Warning Signs with NYSE:CCL.
 Click here to check it out.